West Kelowna Real Estate News!

 The number of months of inventory is another important measure of the balance between housing supply and demand.
 It represents how long it would take to completely liquidate current inventories at the current rate of sales activity.

-Meanwhile, y-o-y benchmark price increases were in the 20% range in Victoria and elsewhere on Vancouver Island.
-Guelph recorded a similar price gain, while Greater Toronto and Oakville-Milton saw prices rise in the 30% range in March.
+Meanwhile, y-o-y benchmark home price increases were running just below 20% in Victoria and elsewhere on Vancouver Island.

-The national average price continues to be pulled upward by sales activity in Greater Vancouver and Greater Toronto, which remain two of Canada’s tightest, most active and expensive housing markets.
+The national average price continues to be pulled upward by sales activity in Greater Vancouver and Greater Toronto, which are two of Canada’s most active and expensive housing markets.
+Excluding these two markets from calculations trims more than $100,000 from the national average price ($394,660).

 – 30 –